Pingey/pingeytest/doc.md

 - \<!\-\- Table of Contents \-\-\>
 - \<!\-\- Document Content \-\-\>

-first off, theres the Favicon tag, it changes the favicon url to any image, as long as the browser supports its fairgame\n second off, title, i dont know why i didnt make this like the favicon tag but ehh, the title changes the header text and the tab title/n third off, table of contents, its the menu on the left, right now, theres no way to make it so it jumps to a specific section of the document sadly and lastly, document content, its basically the whole markdown file itself
+first off, theres the Favicon tag, it changes the favicon url to any image, as long as the browser supports its fairgame

+second off, title, i dont know why i didnt make this like the favicon tag but ehh, the title changes the header text and the tab title

+third off, table of contents, its the menu on the left, right now, theres no way to make it so it jumps to a specific section of the document sadly

+and lastly, document content, its basically the whole markdown file itself

 ## File system